jevangelista0/RunLengthEncoding/README.md

  - cd RunLengthEncoding
  - g++ -std=c++11 RunLengthEncodeDecode.cpp
  - a.exe Image1.txt
  - (You can then pick any method from 1-4.
-Either w/ 0 no wrap, no 0 no wrap, w/ 0 wrap, no 0 wrap) y to continue n to stop.
+Either w/ 0 no wrap, no 0 no wrap, w/ 0 wrap, no 0 wrap) Enter y to continue n to stop.